 You will avoid any unnecessary iterations and the outcome will work for the business.
 During the 1960s, agencies spent great time understanding their client’s business by talking to the customers, through focus groups & surveys.
 They spent a great deal on research.

-Most of us don’t do this anymore because everything is available at a click of a button.
+Most of us don’t do this anymore because we think that every valuable information is available at a click of a button.
 There is no double check, there is no authorization.
 Most of the ideas are built on assumptions.

 It really just takes one campaign to build a brand that sells, and you will achieve it if you know the end consumer very well.

 There’s a lot of competition out there and as a big business you have the pressure of being omnipresent & so you think of multiple ways to reach out and engage.